 In contrast, authorities in China – the main market for these products – have indicated they are taking this case seriously and have started a preliminary investigation.
 The Wildlife Justice Commission welcomes their willingness to act, and looks forward to the outcome of their investigation.

-Evidence from the investigation will be presented for validation, and experts and witnesses will be heard over two days to an independent, impartial panel of five international experts drawn from the Accountability Panel.
+Evidence from the investigation will be presented for validation, and experts and witnesses will be heard over two days to an independent, impartial panel of five international experts drawn from the Independent Review Panel.
 The purpose is to present our evidence in public where it, and the failure of the government to take the necessary action, cannot be ignored.
 If the panel believes we have presented sufficient evidence they will validate the findings and put forward recommendations.

 Note on limitations of reporting on evidence: